By Steve Beauregard

 Below is some information on the hotels that typically show up on this top 5 cheapest Strip hotels list.

 The Excalibur Hotel and Casino is my default hotel when I need a cheap place to crash.

 The Excalibur can get away with affordable rates due to the fact there's nothing really fancy about the rooms, nor the resort in general.
 More significantly, the hotel's room count of nearly 4,000 rooms ensures there'll nearly always be a good inventory of rooms they need to fill.

-On a non-busy weekend night, you may be able to get a room here for $40.
+On a non-busy weekend night, you may be able to get a room here for $40 (before taxes and fees).

 The Linq Hotel and Casino

 This place used to Imperial Palace - widely known as having the cheapest hotel rooms on the Strip.
 Yet they were also known for having dated, unclean rooms.

 All that changed with the re-branding of the Imperial Palace into first the Quad, then now the Linq.
 Caesars Entertainment has put $223 million in remodeling these rooms and the entire property.
 Yet while the rooms have been changed, the rates haven't jumped up as much as most of us expected (at least not yet).